Current employer: Jaguar Land Rover

 Did you decide to change your career path during your studies, and if so, why?

 I loved my degree but since finishing, the career path I have chosen is slightly different to my degree in the sense that I’m not organising events, although the processes and strategies have been very transferable and really suit my role.
-Logistics, planning, and communication are a huge part of my role and these are skills I learnt at Plymouth University: I am now enjoying putting them into practice.
+Logistics, planning, and communication are a huge part of my role and these are skills I learnt at the University of Plymouth: I am now enjoying putting them into practice.

 What, if anything, would you have done differently at university?